CENG501-Projects/CENG501-Fall2024/Zengin/readme.md

 #### **1. Datasets**
-The experiments utilized three diverse datasets, each resized to meet the input requirements of Vision Transformers:
+The experiments utilized three diverse datasets, each resized to meet the input requirements of Vision Transformers
    - **CIFAR-10**: A dataset of 60,000 images across 10 classes with low resolution (32x32), resized to **224x224**.
    - **CIFAR-100**: Similar to CIFAR-10 but with 100 classes, resized to **224x224**.
    - **ImageNet (ILSVRC 2012)**: A large-scale dataset with 1.2 million images across 1,000 classes, resized to **224x224**.